evebalog/CV/README.md

 Able to prioritize workload effectively to meet tight deadlines under pressure.

 #### Commercial awareness
+Being responsible for P&L, I had a good understanding of the wider environment in which our business operated and successfully managed variable costs, also exceeded sales targets by 15% in the first year when taking over management of my first shop at Holland Park.

 #### Autonomous
 Ability to use own initiative by working competently without close supervision.